 - Kids' meals

 - Organic produce

-- Explore Marrakech; Morocco's most exciting city.
-It's a 15-minute drive to the Medina, the old walled city dating back to the 12th century with its labyrinth passageways - a medieval experience with Moorish masterpieces, spices and crafts from Nomadic tribes.
+- Explore Marrakech: Morocco's most exciting city.
+It's a 15-minute drive to the Medina, the old walled city dating back to the 12th Century, with its labyrinth passageways, spices stalls and crafts from Nomadic tribes.
 Meryanne and Gary organise excellent cultural and ecological trips through a local company

 - Golf.
 Nearby is Morocco's finest golf course, the 18-hole Palmeraie Golf Club designed by Robert Trent Jones.
 Two other fine courses are within a 15-minute drive

 - There are horse riding stables within 15 minutes drive of Jnane Tamsna.
 Biking can also be arranged

 - Take a trip to the Atlas Mountains (1 hour's drive); go hiking, visit Berber villages and meet the locals